vi/ipv6proxy/README.md

 * Ping replies get duplicated;
 * Source MAC address substitution code is hacky.
 Some special source MAC addresses may fail (it does search&replace MAC mentions though the whole packet and fix up ICMPv6 checksum afterwards).
-* Usage of external script to manage routes;
+* Usage of shell and /bin/ip to manage routes instead of AF_NETLINK;
-* Not scalable approach in general.
+* Not scalable approach in general - by design.